CijeTheCreator/ALX-BE-Capstone/README.md

 - Register, log in, and manage their accounts.
 - Create, update, and delete products.
-- Submit reviews and ratings for products.
-- Create and manage wishlists.
-- Create and manage discounts on products.
+- Purchase products and manage stock.

 ---